LorgeN/CrazyWars-StaffPanel/README.md

+# CrazyWars Staff Panel

+Panel for staff utilities for the [CrazyWars](https://crazywars.me) Minecraft server

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).